Decoding algorithms for surface codes: Decoders for surface codes

-\begin{enumerate} \item At a given decoding iteration $t$, each variable node, $v_i$, sending out a message, $\mu^{t}_{v_i\rightarrow c_j}$, to the check nodes, $c_j$, it is connected to.
-In the first decoding iteration, $t=1$, this message is equal to the a priori bit error probability, given by the noisy quantum channel in consideration.
-This message is generally expressed in the log-likelihood domain as where $i \in [1,\ldots,n]$, $j \in [1,\ldots,n-k]$, and the term $l_\text{ch}$ represents a priori channel \textit{log-likelihood ratio} (llr).
-Note that here we used the slight abuse of notation $E_i$, which refers only to a $X$-error or $Z$-error due to the CSS structure of the code, i.e. $E_i = E_i^{x/z}$.
-At future iterations, the message sent from a variable node to neighboring check nodes is given by where $\mu^{t-1}_{c_k\rightarrow v_i}$ are messages received from check nodes in the previous iteration and $\sigma$ is the degree (number of connections) of the variable nodes.
-Note that the sum goes to $\sigma - 1$ because the message received from check node $c_j$ in iteration $t-1$ is not considered.
+\item {\textbf{Initialization:} Each entry in the syndrome vector $\{s\}_{1}^{m}$ is provided to a check node $\{c\}_{1}^{m}$ of $G$, where $m$ indicates the number of checks.
+Additionally, each variable node $\{v\}_{1}^{n}$ is assigned a probability, known as the \textit{a priori bit error probability}, computed as where $i \in [1, \ldots, n]$.
+Once this information is provided to the check and variable nodes of $G$ the BP algorithm begins exchanging messages between them.
+These messages are understood in the context of \textit{decoding iterations}, which are defined as the bi-directional exchange of messages over all the edges of $G$.
+This means that an iteration completes whenever all connected variable and check nodes have both sent and received a message.
+The BP algorithm operates by executing numerous of these iterations to propagate information throughout $G$.
+In what follows we describe the message exchange procedure for an arbitrary iteration.} \item At any given decoding iteration $t$, each variable node, $v_i$, sends out a message, $\mu^{t}_{v_i\rightarrow c_j}$, to the check nodes, $c_j$, it is connected to. {In the very first decoding iteration, $t=1$, this message is equal to the a priori bit error probability which was assigned to each variable node in the initialization stage.
+These messages are generally expressed in the log-likelihood domain.
+For $t=1$ the messages are given by where $i \in [1,\ldots,n]$, $j \in [1,\ldots,n-k]$, and the term $l_\text{ch}$ represents the a priori channel \textit{log-likelihood ratio} (llr)}.
+In future iterations ($t > 1$), the message sent from a variable node to neighboring check nodes is given by { } where $\mu^{t-1}_{c_k\rightarrow v_i}$ are messages received from check nodes in the previous iteration and $\sigma$ is the degree (number of connections) of the variable nodes.
+The sum goes to $\sigma - 1$ because the message received from check node $c_j$ in the previous iteration ($t-1$) is not considered.

-\item Once all these initial messages have been received by the check nodes, every check node will reply to all neighbouring variable nodes with the following message:
+\item Once the check nodes have received a message from neighboring variable nodes, every check node will reply to all neighbouring variable nodes with the following message:

-where $\psi$ represents the degree of the check nodes, $t$ represents the BP iteration, and $s_j$ denotes the syndrome bit associated to that particular check node.
+where $\psi$ represents the degree of the check nodes, and $s_j$ denotes the syndrome bit associated to that particular check node.
 Notice how the product required to compute $\mu_{c_j\rightarrow v_i}$ only goes to $\psi - 1$.
 Once again, this is because the prior variable node message received from the node the current message will be sent to should not be considered.